twknab/mean_hike/readme.md

 	+ Add `+ Post-Trip` to nav menu

+	+ Setup user edit page and add hike page, etc, to also utilize messages service like you ended up doing on post-trip, pre-trip and edit hike pages...(use alerts universally across the app)

 ## Development Issues Log:
 	- `$autoScroll()` re-renders DOM and re-executes Controller.
 	- When using `ngRoute`, `res.redirect('/')` does not change view.